lxc/incus/doc/howto/benchmark_performance.md

 If you’re using the snap, the benchmarking tool is automatically installed.
 It is available as `lxd.benchmark`.

-Otherwise, if you have installed LXD through your distribution's package manager or built from source, the tool should be available as `lxd-benchmark`.
+Otherwise, if you have installed Incus through your distribution's package manager or built from source, the tool should be available as `lxd-benchmark`.
 If it isn't, make sure that you have `go` (version 1.18 or later) installed and install the tool with the following command:

     go install github.com/canonical/lxd/lxd-benchmark@latest

 ## Run the tool

-Run `lxd.benchmark [action]` to measure the performance of your LXD setup.
+Run `lxd.benchmark [action]` to measure the performance of your Incus setup.
 (This command assumes that you are using the snap; otherwise, replace `lxd.benchmark` with `lxd-benchmark`, also in the following examples.)

-The benchmarking tool uses the current LXD configuration.
+The benchmarking tool uses the current Incus configuration.
 If you want to use a different project, specify it with `--project`.

 For all actions, you can specify the number of parallel threads to use (default is to use a dynamic batch size).